Stream

 Teams channel

-Teams Files/respective SharePoint document library.
+Teams Files and respective SharePoint document library.

 *Channel meeting recordings temporarily found in channel Post area.
 View ScreenshotChoose the Stream tile.